 Don’t end up strapped with expensive repair costs in the event your typically reliable Honda breaks down.

-A Honda extended warranty can provide great peace of mind if you are worried about you car breaking down.
+A Honda extended warranty can provide great peace of mind if you are worried about your car breaking down.
 However, the Honda warranty program, Honda Care, isn’t the only option for extended coverage.
-To provide you with an accurate picture, we researched exactly what Honda’s factory warranty covers (and what it doesn’t) and why an extended warranty is worth the investment.
-Below, we'll also compare Honda Care with top third-party protection providers like CARCHEX and CarShield.

 In this article: